 The Prime Day sales event officially starts Monday, July 15th and ends Wednesday, July 17th – a full 48 hours of non-stop deals and discounts.
 It’s the longest Prime day sale so far, with last year’s event lasting 36 hours.

-This annual event is one which Prime members look forward to all year.
+This annual event is one that Prime members look forward to all year.
 Not a member?
 You can sign up now for a free 30-day Prime membership trial and be part of this exclusive sales event.

 You may not have to wait until Monday to start scoring now.
 Early Amazon Prime Day deals are already happening, with 40% off of mattress brands like Ashley Furniture, and Zinus.